Unidata/netcdf-c/man4/netcdf-install.md

   [[\<](#Top "Previous section in reading order")]   [[\>](#Quick-Instructions "Next section in reading order")]       [[\<\<](#Top "Beginning of this chapter or previous chapter")]   [[Up](#Top "Up section")]   [[\>\>](#Quick-Instructions "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   -------------------------------------------------- ------------------------------------------------------------- --- ---------------------------------------------------------------- --------------------------- ---------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-1. Installing the NetCDF Binaries {.chapter}
+1. Installing the NetCDF Binaries
 =================================

 The easiest way to get netCDF is through a package management program,